s4294967296/ToolAnalysis/UserTools/PhaseIITreeMaker/README.md

 Input will determine if Truth information from files given is saved to the reco tree.
 Will output to tree if 1.

+Reweight_fill (1 or 0)
+Input will determine if reweights from flux and xsec will be saved to tree.
+Will output to tree if 1.

+SimpleReco_fill (1 or 0)
+Input will determine if info from SimpleReconstruction will be saved to reco tree.
+Will output to tree if 1.

 muonTruthRecoDiff_fill (1 or 0)
 Input determines if the difference in truth and reco information is saved to the reco tree.
 Will output to tree if 1.